gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 No stipends for travel or accommodation are available.

 Desktop computers will be available.
 You can also bring your *own notebook* if you prefer .
 Eduroam is available, ask your institute how to connect.

+A **social dinner** will be organised at each site on Tuesday 11 June.
+This dinner will be at your own cost, but we would love to have a chat with you after the workshop!

 # Preparation